i4o-oss/rescribe/README.md

 # Rescribe

+Update: I'm working on a huge update that will make Rescribe not just a docs and blog generator, but a CMS right in your Remix codebase.
+While I make the changes, the website will be down.
+Install and use the old package at your own risk as things are constantly changing.

-Components and utilities for building documentation and blog sites with Remix.
+~~Components and utilities for building documentation and blog sites with Remix.~~

 ## Documentation